sillsdev/ptx2pdf/docs/documentation/styling.md

 \p Jesus said, <<\wj It is written, <You shall not put the \+nd Lord\+nd*...
 \esbe
 ```
-Then as each style-stack entry could be be preceeded by the category information, the full  style stack emtry would be:
+Then as each style-stack entry could be be preceded by the category information, the full  style stack emtry would be:
 `cat:Temptation|nd+wj+p`, and the order of precedence,  (the search-list for `\Marker` entries)  would be:
 with category: `cat:Temptation|nd+wj+p`, `cat:Temptation|nd+wj`, `cat:Temptation|nd`, `cat:Temptation|wj+p`, `cat:Temptation|wj`, `cat:Temptation|p`, `nd+wj+p`, `nd+wj`, `nd`, `wj+p`, `wj`, `p`